FRANÇAIS

 Automatic CNN-based 3D/2D non-rigid registration platform for fast 3D femur reconstruction and clinical 3D measurements from Bi-planar radiographs

-Khameneh, Nahid Babazadeh, Cresson, Thierry, Lavoie, Frédéric, de Guise, Jacques et Vázquez, Carlos.
+Khameneh, Nahid Babazadeh, Cresson, Thierry, Lavoie, Frédéric, de Guise, Jacques and Vázquez, Carlos.
 2025. « Automatic CNN-based 3D/2D non-rigid registration platform for fast 3D femur reconstruction and clinical 3D measurements from Bi-planar radiographs ».
 Computers in Biology and Medicine, vol. 196, nº Part A.

 [thumbnail of deGuise-J-2025-31211.pdf]